cse512-23s/Tuning-PlaySite/README.md

 <details>
 <summary>ShaoJung</summary>

  ShaoJung was responsible for integrating the different components of the visualization and ensuring that the final product was cohesive and functional.
-He worked on determining the best options for utilizing web technologies and connecting them to the parallel coordinates plot.
-In addition, ShaoJung assisted with the layout design, debugging, and troubleshooting issues that arose during development.
-ShaoJung also managed the deployment process by adding a script for Github integration.
+ By exploring the different options to integrate the Brushable Parallel Coordinates from d3.js into a hosted webpage, the team was able to decide on implementing the visualization with vanilla Javascript code instead of React.js for assignment 3.
+In addition, ShaoJung assisted with the layout design, debugging, and troubleshooting issues that arose during the coding process by finalizing the HTML, Javascript, and CSS contents.
+ShaoJung also managed the deployment process by adding the script for Github integration.
+ The estimated time spent was around 16 hours.

 </details>
 <details>